Lawnchair Larry flight: Aftermath

 The aircraft was dubbed Inspiration I. Lawn Chair Larry was awarded the title of "At-Risk Survivor" in the 1993 Darwin Awards.

 Ten days after his flight, Walters appeared on Late Night with David Letterman.
 He was briefly in demand as a motivational speaker, and quit his job as a truck driver.
 He was featured in a Timex print ad in the early 1990s, but never made much money from his fame.

-The lawn chair used in the flight was reportedly given to an admiring boy named Jerry, though Walters regretted doing so when the Smithsonian Institution asked him to donate it to its museum.
-Twenty years later, Jerry sent an email to Mark Barry, a pilot who had documented Walters's story and dedicated a website to it, and identified himself.
+The lawn chair used in the flight was reportedly given to an admiring boy named Jerry Fleck, though Walters regretted doing so when the Smithsonian Institution asked him to donate it to its museum.
+Twenty years later, Fleck sent an email to Mark Barry, a pilot who had documented Walters's story and dedicated a website to it, and identified himself.
 The chair was still sitting in his garage, attached to some of the original tethers and water jugs used as ballast.
 The chair was placed on loan to the San Diego Air and Space Museum, where it was exhibited in 2014.
-It was later donated to the Smithsonian and is on display at the newly renovated National Air and Space Museum in Washington.
+It was later donated to the Smithsonian.
+After being displayed at the Steven F. Udvar-Hazy Center in Virginia, the lawn chair is now on display at the National Air and Space Museum in Washington, DC.